top of page

 Coordinating Time Differences

-Use tools like World Time Buddy to find overlapping hours.
-Be respectful of each other’s sleep and work schedules.
+Utilize tools like World Time Buddy to find overlapping hours for calls.
+Respect your partner’s sleep and work schedules.

 Flexibility and Consideration

 Missed calls happen.
 Be understanding and open to rescheduling.
-Rigidity can cause unnecessary tension.
+Rigidity can introduce unnecessary tension into your relationship.

 Social Life and Independence